jaanhio/pi-ansible-setup/README.md

 4. Networking setup
 5. K8s setup

+Misc notes can be found in `./misc/notes` folder.

 ---
 ## SD Card setup
 A script (`./scripts/pi-sdcard-setup.sh`) has been written to automate the preparation process, which consists of formatting SD card, copying the downloaded copy of Raspberry OS, setting up SSH.